-Functional rhinoplasty refers to nasal surgery that helps improve a person’s nasal function.
-Many patients choosing to have functional rhinoplasty have trouble breathing through one or both sides of the nose.
-During functional rhinoplasty, Dr. Goyal carefully reconstructs the inside and outside of the nose to help patients breathe more clearly.
+Functional rhinoplasty refers to nasal surgery that helps improve nasal function.
+Many patients with trouble breathing through one or both sides of the nose require functional rhinoplasty to improve their nasal airways.
+During this procedure, Dr. Goyal carefully reconstructs the inside and outside of the nose to help patients breathe more clearly.

 Functional rhinoplasty can involve reconstruction of the inside and the outside of the nose.
-Some patients with a severely deviated nasal septum may also need to have functional rhinoplasty.
+Some patients with a severely deviated nasal septum may also require functional rhinoplasty.
 Other patients may have problems in areas called the nasal valves.
 These are areas near the entrance of the nose that regulate nasal airflow.

-Some patients having functional rhinoplasty may have asymmetry on the outside of the nose.
-Cartilage and bone of the outside of the nose can affect the size of the nasal passages.
-Nasal cartilage and bone can be crooked, asymmetric, misshapen, or weak.
-These issues can make it difficult to breathe through the nose.
+Some patients undergoing functional rhinoplasty may have asymmetry on the outside of the nose.
+Nasal cartilage and bone that make up the outside of the nose can also affect the size of the nasal passages.
+Sometimes, nasal cartilage and bone is crooked, asymmetric, misshapen, or weak.
+As a result, these issues can make it difficult to breathe through the nose.
 By carefully analyzing the inside and outside of the nose, Dr. Goyal can determine if someone with nasal congestion would benefit from functional rhinoplasty.
-Dr. Lindsey Goyal has extensive experience in performing cosmetic and functional rhinoplasty.

 How is functional rhinoplasty performed?

-To perform rhinoplasty, your surgeon will use different types of incisions to reconstruct nasal cartilage and bone.
-Sometimes, the entire procedure can be performed using small incisions on the inside of the nose.
+To perform rhinoplasty, Dr. Goyal will use different types of incisions to reconstruct nasal cartilage and bone.
+Sometimes, Dr. Goyal will perform the entire procedure using small incisions on the inside of the nose.
 This type of technique is called endonasal rhinoplasty.
-For other cases, functional rhinoplasty needs to be performed through a small incision under the tip of the nose.
-This type of incision hides easily under the nostril.
-This type of technique is called open structure rhinoplasty.
-Your surgeon can discuss the type of procedure best suited for each of your nasal concerns.
+For other cases, Dr. Goyal will perform the procedure through a tiny incision under the tip of the nose that hides easily.
+This type of procedure is called a open structure rhinoplasty.
+Dr. Lindsey Goyal can discuss the type of procedure best suited for each of your nasal concerns.

 For which types of problems is functional rhinoplasty performed?

 External nasal asymmetry: the outside of the nose can be asymmetric or crooked.
 In some situations, this is related to how the nose develops over time.
-For other situations, this can be related to a prior injury.
+For other situations, prior injury may result in changes to the outside of the nose.
 Functional rhinoplasty can help improve symmetry of the outside of the nose.

 Nasal injuries or trauma: some patients who have a nasal injury may end up with a permanent change in the shape of their nose.
-Functional rhinoplasty can help reconstruct nasal shape and appearance after a nasal injury.
+For these patients, functional rhinoplasty can help reconstruct nasal shape and appearance after a nasal injury.